Financial Assistance Related to COVID-19

 CARES Act Relief Fund

 CARES Act emergency grant aid is available to eligible CMU undergraduate, master's and doctoral students to cover expenses for housing, food, technology, health care, and child care.
 These funds, which are outside the financial aid that is usually offered by the university, will be given directly to eligible CMU students who complete the simple application process.
 Upon receipt and processing of applications, CARES grants of $250 to $1,000 will be awarded to students based on their degree level and previously demonstrated financial need.
-Students requiring additional support should reach out to their HUB liaison to discuss additional resources.
+Students requiring additional support, including for technology needs, should reach out to their HUB liaison to discuss additional resources.